gbv/jskos-server/README.md

 ### Dependencies
 You need Node.js 18 or Node.js 20 (recommended) to run JSKOS Server.
 You need to have access to a [MongoDB database](https://docs.mongodb.com/manual/installation/) (minimun v4; v6 or v7 recommended).

-> **Change-Streams Requirement:**
+> **Change-Streams (WebSocket API) – Optional Feature**
-> To use the **Change-Streams** (`/…/changes`) WebSocket API, MongoDB **must** be configured as a **replica set**.
-> Change Streams are not supported on standalone deployments.
-If you attempt to enable the Change API against a non–replica‐set instance, the server will refuse to start (or throw a configuration error).
+> JSKOS Server supports a /…/changes WebSocket API based on MongoDB Change Streams, which allows clients to receive live updates when data changes.
+This feature is **disabled by default**.
+To enable it, set `changesApi.enabled` to `true` in the configuration file.
+> If `changesApi.enabled` is `true` but MongoDB is `not` running as a replica set, JSKOS Server will log an error during startup and `skip registering` the Change-Streams endpoints — but the server `will continue running` normally for all other features.

 ### Running MongoDB as a Replica Set
+> MongoDB must be configured as a **replica set** to support Change Streams.
+Standalone MongoDB deployments are not compatible.
+> To use the **Change-Streams** (`/changes`) WebSocket API, MongoDB **must** be configured as a **replica set**.
-If you are using Docker, please refer to [our Docker documentation](https://github.com/gbv/jskos-server/blob/master/docker/README.md) for more information and instructions about Replica Set.
+If you want to use the Change-Streams API and you're using Docker, please refer to [our Docker documentation](https://github.com/gbv/jskos-server/blob/master/docker/README.md) for instructions on setting up a replica set.

 For a non‐Docker setup, start `mongod` with the `--replSet` flag, then connect with the shell and run: